cjdbarlow/bedside-notebook/anaesthesia/periop/periop-med.md

 Statins:
 * Should be continued
-* Consider initiation in patients where statin therapy indicated
+* Consider initiation in patients:
-	* Vascular surgery
+	* Undergoing vascular surgery
+	* Who have an indication and are undergoing elevated risk procedures

 Diuretics:
 * Depends on indication: